 Commission is the commission rate

 sale price is the sale price of the property

-β_0 is a universal constant
+$\beta_0$ is a universal constant

-eta{0i} is a constant for each location area $(i = 1,2,3,)$
+$eta{0i}$ is a constant for each location area ( $i = 1,2,3,$ )

-β_1 and β_2 are slope parameters to be estimated
+$\beta_1$ and $\beta_2$ are slope parameters to be estimated

-d_i represents each location area (i = 1,2,3,)
+$d_i$ represents each location area (i = 1,2,3,)

 t is the time period (quarter)

-- 44 The calculation of price change for the taxes on transfers component is done by applying the duty rates for each state and territory to a sample of property sale transactions for the respective state and territory.
-The index reference period sample of property prices are indexed using a four term moving average of the CPI to keep the quantity of service fixed.
-Stockbroking fees and legal and conveyancing fees are currently not priced directly but are imputed by the movement in real estate agent fees, though development of a price index for each component is in the future CPI work program. - 45 Financial services provided in relation to superannuation and life insurance products are within the conceptual scope of a Consumer Price Index produced on an acquisitions basis.
-In accordance with the outcome of the 16th series review of the Australian CPI in December 2010, the ABS is researching the development of a superannuation and life insurance services index.
-Methodologies and data sources are being investigated for both the expenditure weight and price measurement of Superannuation and life insurance services in the CPI. - 46 The complexity of the charging arrangements for services provided by life insurance offices and superannuation funds, and the industry itself, makes it difficult to create a robust and representative price measure.
-Superannuation contributions and life insurance premiums have three components: a savings component for the insurance/superannuation itself, an explicit service charge payable to the enterprise for arranging the insurance/superannuation and an implicit service charge payable to the enterprise for arranging the insurance/superannuation.
-The implicit service charge payable for facilitating life insurance and superannuation is an integral part of the gross premium and contribution, but in practice is difficult to separate and measure.
+44 The calculation of price change for the taxes on transfers component is done by applying the duty rates for each state and territory to a sample of property sale transactions for the respective state and territory.
+The price reference period sample of property prices are indexed using a four term moving average of the CPI to keep the quantity of service fixed.
+Stockbroking fees and legal and conveyancing fees are currently not priced directly but are imputed by the movement in real estate agent fees, though development of a price index for each component is in the future CPI work program.